pacphi/coffee/README.md

 ## Build

-To fork use
+If you wish to fork the original Git repository easily, use

 ```bash
 gh repo fork shawnharris63/coffee
 ```

-To prepare `requirements.txt`

-Looked in .py files for all `from` and `import` statements
+To prepare `requirements.txt` look in .py files for all `from` and `import` statements

-Used
+Install dependencies

 ```
 pip install flask